afknapping/diskurs/progress-reports/01-motivation-and-first-steps.md

 ![image](https://user-images.githubusercontent.com/170145/108705826-16f3cb00-750e-11eb-8f40-3a6deb9fa5ac.png)

-The basic answer to `how` is: "Let's clone Discourse, of course while keeping our eyes open"
+The basic answer to `how` is: "Let's clone Discourse, of course while keeping our eyes open, and chop off everything that is not need for a solid 1.0"

 # Next Steps